Main Pages

-We will focus now on the primary barrier to fully experiencing basic trust – we want to understand what it was that scared the Living Daylight out of you!
-As we have described in detail in earlier books (Essence, The Pearl Beyond Price, Diamond Heart Books 1, 2, 3), each differentiated quality of Being, or essential aspect, becomes disconnected from our experience and arrested in its development as we move through the various developmental phases and subphases of early childhood.
-Whatever environmental factors were problematic in these stages contribute to the psychodynamic issues related to the particular aspects that predominate in each stage.
-The essential quality of Strength, for example, becomes more or less lost to our experience depending on what transpired during the period when we were separating from mother.
-Issues related to merging, associated with the essential aspect of Merging Love, are shaped largely by what happened during the symbiotic phase, when we felt united with mother.
-So the psychodynamic issues that we have in relation to any aspect of Being are determined by what we experienced during the associated developmental period.
+As we move through the various developmental phases and subphases of early childhood.
+We become disconnected from our experience and arrested in our development.
+Whatever environmental factors were problematic in these stages contribute to the psychodynamic issues related to the essential aspects that predominate in each stage, such as True Strength or Merging Gold.
+So, the psychodynamic issues that we have in relation to any aspect of Being are determined by what we experienced during the associated developmental period.
 However, when it comes to the essential quality of Living Daylight, which gives the soul basic trust, the situation is different.
-The specific issue associated with this quality has more to do with the overall container for the whole of our childhood development, rather than with one particular period.
+The specific issue associated with this quality has more to do with the overall container for the whole of our childhood development, rather than with one particular period of development.
 Our connection with Living Daylight is affected by the overall ground or background for the entire process of maturation and development.

 The actual experience of Living Daylight can help us understand this ground and the issues associated with it.
 When you become aware of the quality of Living Daylight that gives rise to the sense of basic trust, the feeling is that everything is okay in a deep, intrinsic way – not that there aren't difficulties or pain, but that things are workable.
 You have the sense of being taken care of and of being held, as we have said, and if this experience deepens, you will feel that you are enveloped and comforted by a soft, loving, gentle presence.
 It feels as though the environment around you is soft, supportive, protective, and understanding.
 You might experience it literally as the sense of being held by a wonderful light love.
 You might also have the sense that all parts of you are held together so that they can grow and develop to become all that they can.